Sessions

 Restoring Sessions

-When a user returns to your app, restore their session:
+When a user returns to your app:

 typescript